 Campaign Nonviolence, a project of Pace e Bene Nonviolence Service, is working for a new culture of nonviolence by connecting the issues to end war, poverty, racism and environmental destruction.
 We organize The Nonviolent Cities Project and the annual Campaign Nonviolence Week of Actions.

 Founded in 2011, the International Institute for Peace is a UNESCO Category II organization based at Rutgers University, Newark.
-We are dedicated to the promotion of research and education on peacebuilding and conflict transformation through nonviolent struggle, and the cultivation of a culture of peace.
+We are dedicated to the promotion of research and education on peacebuilding and conflict transformation, and the cultivation of a culture of peace.

 The mission of The Baker Institute for Peace and Conflict Studies at Juniata College is to apply the resources of the academic community to the study of warfare and deep-rooted conflict as human problems and to the study of peace as a human potential.